foundation-model-stack/fms-hf-tuning/README.md

 ```

 ## Data format
-The data format expectation is a single column text.
+We support two data formats:

+1. #### Pre-process the JSON/JSONL dataset
+ Pre-process the JSON/JSONL dataset to contain a single sequence of each data instance containing input + Response.
 The trainer is configured to expect a response template as a string.
 For example, if one wants to prepare the `alpaca` format data to feed into this trainer, it is quite easy and can be done with the following code.

 ```python
 PROMPT_DICT = {